 There's no need to nix chocolate from your diet for good.
 When satisfying a sweet tooth, choosing dark chocolate can be a good decision for your health.
 In fact, here are five healthy reasons to eat dark chocolate.

-- It helps you exercise longer: A recent study found that eating a tiny amount of dark chocolate before a workout helps fight fatigue, which means you can go that much further during your workout.
+- It helps you exercise longer: A study found that eating a tiny amount of dark chocolate before a workout helps fight fatigue, which means you can go that much further during your workout.
 The amount that worked in the study was tiny — just half a square — but if it's good quality chocolate, a small square will go a long way.

 - It's stress relieving: And not just when you're PMSing.
 A study found that when highly stressed participants ate an ounce and a half of dark chocolate (the equivalent of a Hershey's bar) a day for two weeks, the level of stress hormones in their bodies dropped significantly.
 While eating a candy bar a day can contribute to a whole new set of stresses if you're watching your weight, it's nice to know that dark chocolate has a measurable effect on stress levels.

 - It's heart-healthy: A study found that dark chocolate increases blood flow, which helps keep your ticker in top shape.
 Those who ate a small amount of chocolate a day had increased blood flow due to more-dilated blood vessels as well as better heart function.

 - It's good when you're sick: If you can't get the rest you need because of a nagging cough, try dark chocolate.
 The theobromine, an ingredient in dark chocolate, has been proven to suppress a cough, but just be careful — if you're trying to go to sleep, remember that a dark chocolate Hershey's bar has 30 milligrams of caffeine, which is the equivalent to a cup of tea.